pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 [Integrated Composer](/guides/integrated-composer) is a Pantheon platform feature that extends Composer functionality to WordPress core files, and treats them as a managed dependency.
 Integrated Composer lets you deploy your site on Pantheon with one-click updates for both upstream commits and Composer dependencies, while still receiving upstream updates.

-## Create a New WordPress with Integrated Composer on the Pantheon Platform
+## Create a New WordPress Site with Integrated Composer on Pantheon

 The instructions in this section require forking Pantheon's [Composer-enabled WordPress Upstream](https://github.com/pantheon-upstreams/wordpress-project) repository.
 This is the recommended starting point for forking new upstreams that work with Pantheon's Integrated Composer build process.